 To create this possibility it is necessary to develop a specific language and form that reflects the universe of an artist or group of artists, and then to continually evolve that language and form.
 Each performance follows its own logic, its own chronology, and its own aesthetic, and it is up to each individual to find its resonance.
 An audience is a multiplicity of different subjects.
 Each person who sees a performance thinks differently, feels differently, likes and dislikes different things for different reasons.
 These differences are at the very core of what I imagine to be a vibrant society and is reflected in my vision for the theatre.

-MARK LAWES – author, director, performer
+MARK LAWES – Writer, director, performer

-Mark works as an actor, director, artistic director, and creator of experimental performance with an international multidisciplinary company of artists.
-His writing for the stage is created organically out of a friction between fragments of history, visual art, contemporary dance, music, and an alphabet of material coming from dramaturgical research.
+Mark Lawes works primarily as a creator of experimental performance with an international multidisciplinary company of artists.
+His work is created organically out of a friction between fragments of history, visual art, contemporary dance, music, and an alphabet of material coming from dramaturgical research.
 All of this is put in motion through a process of improvisation.
-Short works include Archeology and The Atlantis Project, and full-length works make up a trilogy consisting of Little Red River (2008,) On the Side of the Road (2009), and Lucy Lost Her Heart (2011), that toured to World Stage in Toronto in 2010 and to Usine C in Montreal.
+Full-length works include the trilogy Little Red River (2008,) On the Side of the Road (2009), and Lucy Lost Her Heart (2011), which toured to World Stage in Toronto and to Usine C in Montreal.

 RAPHAËLE THIRIET – Writer, dramaturge, performer

-Raphaele studied theatre in France at the Conservatoire National de Région de Toulouse, learning the Grotowski Technique under Henry Bornstein.
-After graduating in 1997 she went to the Université d’Aix en Provence, where she studied philosophical and political views on theatre.
-In 2001, she honed her dramaturgy and acting skills under Angela Konrad, dramaturge and artistic director of In pulverem reverteris company, a research laboratory.
-She worked on new creations; Time is out of joint part 1, 2,3, Richard III, and Traumzeit touring in France and Germany.
-She has also worked with choreographers Heddy Maalem and Emilio Calgagno (Ballet Preljocaj).
-She acted with several other companies in France including Ma voisine s’appelle Cassandre on contemporary authors Novarina, Edouard Glissant, and Schimmelpfennig.
-Recent work includes the new creation Les instituteurs immoreaux with the company Les travailleurs de la nuit, inspired by the writings of Donatien Alphonse Sade.
-She performed in Martin Crimps The Country, directed by Chris Abraham, from Crows Theatre Company (Toronto).
-Raphaele has also been working collaboratively for five years with Theatre Junction and its artistic director, Mark Lawes.
-She has worked as co-writer, performer and dramaturge for Little Red River, On the Side of the Road, Lucy Lost Her Heart and most recently, SOMETIME BETWEEN NOW AND WHEN THE SUN GOES SUPERNOVA.
+Raphaëlle Thiriet studied theatre in France at la Conservatoire national de région de Toulouse, learning the Grotowski technique under Henry Bornstein.
+Upon graduation in 1997, she attended the l’Université d’Aix en Provence, where she studied philosophical and political views on theatre.
+In 2001, she honed her dramaturgy and acting skills under Angela Konrad, dramaturge and artistic director of the In Pulverem Reverteris company.
+While there, Thiriet performed in works such as Time Is Out of Joint – Part 1, 2, & 3, Richard III, and Traumzeit, and toured throughout France and Germany.
+She has worked with choreographers Heddy Maalem and Emilio Calgagno (Ballet Preljocaj) and with several other companies in France including Ma voisine s’appelle Cassandre on works by contemporary writers such as Valère Novarina, Edouard Glissant, and Roland Schimmelpfennig.
+Recent work includes Les instituteurs immoreaux with the company Les travailleurs de la nuit, inspired by the writings of Donatien Alphonse Sade, and Martin Crimp’s The Country, directed by Chris Abraham from Crows Theatre Company (Toronto).
+Thiriet has been part of Theatre Junction’s company of artists for the past six years, collaborating as co-writer, performer, and dramaturge.

 LUC BOUCHARD-BOISSONNEAULT – Performer